casaar97/D3JS-SpainCovidMap/Readme.md

 };
 ```

-- Let's create another function to scale to the map the affected number to radius size.

-_./src/index.ts_
+### Create a radius scale for the radius of each community circunference depending on the number of cases of the most affected community:

 ```typescript
 const calculateAffectedRadiusScale = (maxAffected: number) => {